litestar-org/litestar/docs/index.md

     id: UUID4
 ```

-Alternatively, you can **use a dataclass** – either from dataclasses or from pydantic:
+Alternatively, you can **use a dataclass** – either from dataclasses or from pydantic, or a `TypedDict`:

 ```python title="my_app/models/user.py"
 from uuid import UUID